ttkorhonen/e3pages/docs/kb/guide/articles/9_dynamic_kernel_module_support.md

 Call DKMS tool from the system to uninstall the DKMS module specified by the module name and module version

 ### Prepare kernel module source and DKMS configure file

-Following provide a template or example about how to create makefile rules that can be used to help to create DKMS configure file.
-And makefile rules to install a DKMS module's configure and source files into system's file system.
-And rules to make user space device driver deamon to reload its rule so that the newly built and installed DKMS module can work properly.
+Following provide a template or example about how to create makefile rules that can be used to help to create DKMS configure file from a DKMS template configure file with macro subistitution, rules to install a DKMS module's configure and source files into system's file system, and rules to make user space device driver deamon to reload its rule so that the newly built and installed DKMS module can work properly.

 ```make
 KMOD_NAME := mrf